taterowney/Loaner-Reminder/README.md

 ## Cleanup

-To reset the program so that messages are delayed for another X days, simply run `/bin/bash ~/loaner_reminder/setup.sh DAYS`
+To reset the program so that messages are delayed for X days (replacing the old delay), simply run `/bin/bash ~/loaner_reminder/setup.sh DAYS`

 again in the Terminal.